aa3615058/Lengyu-BL2-sdk-Mods/README.md

 ### [LengyuTPDevice](https://raw.githubusercontent.com/aa3615058/Lengyu-BL2-sdk-Mods/main/LengyuTPDevice/LengyuTPDevice.zip)

  - Allows you to teleport yourself anywhere you marked.
+ - Allows you to teleport other player to you.
+ - Allows you to print teleport command to python-sdk.log.

 ### [Weapon Quick Switcher](https://raw.githubusercontent.com/aa3615058/Lengyu-BL2-sdk-Mods/main/WeaponQuickSwitcher/WeaponQuickSwitcher.zip)

-- Allows you to press Q to switch to the last used weapon like in Counter-Strike and many other FPS games.
+- Allows you to press Q to switch to your last used weapon like in Counter-Strike and many other FPS games.

 ### [Simple Chinese Fix](https://raw.githubusercontent.com/aa3615058/Lengyu-BL2-sdk-Mods/main/SimpleChineseFix/SimpleChineseFix.zip)